microsoft/vscode-docker/README.md

 The extension can scaffold Docker files for most popular development languages (C#, Node.js, Python, Ruby, Go, and Java) and customizes the generated Docker files accordingly.
 When these files are created, we also create the necessary artifacts to provide first-class debugging support for Node.js, Python, and .NET (C#).

-### Docker view
+### Docker Explorer

-The Docker extension contributes a Docker view to VS Code.
-The Docker view lets you examine and manage Docker assets: containers, images, volumes, networks, and container registries.
+The Docker extension contributes a Docker Explorer view to VS Code.
+The Docker Explorer lets you examine and manage Docker assets: containers, images, volumes, networks, and container registries.
 If the Azure Account extension is installed, you can browse your Azure Container Registries as well.

 The right-click menu provides access to commonly used commands for each type of asset.